LOOPS ⋅ Supported features

 Markup: Quotations – block quotations

 Authors can mark up segments as quotes.
-This is semantic markup, and it is possible to create a table of contents / index of quots in a document.
+This is semantic markup, and it is possible to create a table of contents / index of quotes in a document.
 Quotes can be styled using CSS.
 Quotes are semantic markup, and a linked index / table of contents listing all quotes can be placed in a document.

 Markup: Rulers